DarianHarrison/rust_samples/readme.md

 * Try not to abuse the Deref trait to emulate inheritance between structs, and thus reuse methods.
 * The Deref trait is designed for the implementation of custom pointer types.
 The intention is that it will take a pointer-to-T to a T, not convert between different types.

-d) FUnctional rather than Imperative
+d) Functional rather than Imperative
 * choose declarative (functional) approach
 ```rust
 println!("{}", (1..11).fold(0, |a, b| a + b));